ceph/ceph/doc/dev/cephx_protocol.rst

 Several parties need to prove something to each other if this protocol is to achieve its desired security effects.

-1. The client C must prove to the authenticator A that he really is C.  Since everything is being done via messages, the client must also prove that the message proving authenticity is fresh, and is not being replayed by an attacker.
+1. The client C must prove to the authenticator A that it really is C.  Since everything is being done via messages, the client must also prove that the message proving authenticity is fresh, and is not being replayed by an attacker.

-2. The authenticator A must prove to client C that he really is the authenticator.
+2. The authenticator A must prove to client C that it really is the authenticator.
 Again, proof that replay is not occurring is also required.

 3. A and C must securely share a session key to be used for distribution of later